chewett/RaspberryPiCluster/README.md

 data to it every minute.
 2. Packaging common functionality -

+## ToDo - List of things that will come in the future

-x.
-Config loading - Config parser
+* Config loading - Config parser
-x.
-Socket talking - Slave to master
+* Socket talking - Slave to master
-x.
-Socket talking - Master Broadcast
+* Socket talking - Master Broadcast
-x.
-Socket talking - Master informs slaves of data
+* Socket talking - Master informs slaves of data
-x.
-Config loading - JSON
+* Config loading - JSON
-x.
-Daemon Process -
+* Daemon Process -